adlnet/CATAPULT/README.md

 ## Requirements

 The artifact of `requirements/` is a JSON file that can be leveraged by systems to easily map from requirement identifiers to the specification language.
 It is made publicly available via [npm's public registry](https://www.npmjs.com/package/@cmi5/requirements).

+## Course Examples

+The `course_examples/` is a collection of cmi5 course packages modelling potential approaches to various aspects of cmi5 implementation for content.